rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

     disastrous this system has been
     and continues to be,
-    not a single person was ever held to account for this abject evil.
+    not a single person was ever held to account for their role in
+    this abject evil.

 The fate of the existing